JStateson/Milkyway-7-21/README.md

 7.15 or 7.16.3

-Version 7.21 only has a mod for the Milkywsay work fetch bug and does not have the
+Version 7.21 only has a mod for the Milkyway work fetch bug and does not have the features of 7.16.3

-features of 7.16.3
+There is no advantage updating to 7.21 unless you want 7.20.2 functionality.